SC-Robotics-2021/SCR_2022-23/Autonomy/AUTONOMY.md

 ## Lidar
 - RPLidar (Find full name)
 - Measures distances around the sensor.

-## Autonomy Goal Notes
--

-# Comments
-- Osiris's implementation was with using ros2 while Valk's system was a bit barebone.
-Need to investigate and integrate both systems into 1 or start fresh.

 # Steps to set up Jetson AGX Xavier for Autonomy
 ### The following instructions are to be completed on an x86 computer w/ ubuntu 16.04,18.04, or 20.04